starwindz/swos-port/docs/mnu2h.md

 onSelect: ~"SWOS::OptionsMenuSelected"
 ```

 Without the quotes, the function name would be broken into tokens at the colons.
+System will correctly handle
+any mixture of SWOS and native functions which is enabled by using v2 of the menu header.

 There are no parameters to the functions, and one way of getting the menu is to invoke `getCurrentMenu()`.